Do you own a building between 10,000 and 49,999 square feet? Your first year of mandatory reporting to the City of Toronto will be next year in 2026.

 For detailed written instructions on how to submit your report using Energy Star Portfolio Manager, please refer to the Ministry of Energy Portfolio Manager Guide.

-Although the Ontario Ministry of Energy and Electrification allows building owners to report multiple buildings on the same property as a single property profile in Energy Star Portfolio Manger, the City of Toronto requires building owners to submit separate reports for each building on the same property.
+Although the Ontario Ministry of Energy and Mines allows building owners to report multiple buildings on the same property as a single property profile in Energy Star Portfolio Manger, the City of Toronto requires building owners to submit separate reports for each building on the same property.
 This means you will need to create separate property profiles in Energy Star Portfolio Manager for each separate building that meets the size threshold for reporting to the City.

 For energy management purposes, the City recommends installing separate utility meters for separate buildings or even sub-meters if separate utility meters are not an option.
 However, where individual building meters are not available, use the cost-sharing agreement for the meter to pro-rate the consumption from the shared utility meter and assign a portion of the usage to each building serviced by the shared meter.